Converting Legacy scripts to Core+ Scripts Cheat Sheet

 As a shortcut, you can elide calendar() for the default calendar.

-The following examples all retrieve yesterday's data:
+The following examples all retrieve the previous business day's data:

 quotes = db.historicalTable("Market", "EqQuote").where("Date=minusBusinessDays(today(), 1)")